-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - Pupils being more prone to peer group isolation than other pupils; - The potential for pupils with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs;

-Communication barriers and difficulties in overcoming these barriers.
+- · Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration. - · Pupils being more prone to peer group isolation than other pupils. - · The potential for pupils with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - · Communication barriers and difficulties in overcoming these barriers.

-Children with disabilities may have regular contact with a wide network of carers and other adults for practical assistance in daily living including; personal intimate care, hence being mindful that such situations can increase the opportunity for an abusive adult to be alone with a child.
+Children with disabilities may have regular contact with a wide network of carers and other adults for practical assistance in daily living including personal intimate care, hence being mindful that such situations can increase risk.